rebelsky/csc282/pages/syllabus.md

 Because much of our work in this course involves collaboration and discussion, you will be evaluated on your participation.
 Participating in class involves:

- - being present in class (physically and mentally)
+* being present in class (physically and mentally)
- - coming to class on time
+* coming to class on time
- - coming to class prepared
+* coming to class prepared
- - asking questions when appropriate
+* asking questions when appropriate
- - making positive contributions to class discussion by volunteering and when called upon
+* making positive contributions to class discussion by volunteering and when called upon
- - staying on task during lab exercises, and
+* staying on task during lab exercises, and
- - working effectively with your partner(s)
+* working effectively with your partner(s)

 In my experience, students come to this class with incredibly varied backgrounds.
-Please don't let your experience negatively affect others.

 Academic Honesty
 ----------------